-Pleuroparenchymal fibroelastosis (PPFE) is an under and misdiagnosed clinicopathological entity characterized by fibroelastosis of the pleura and subpleural lung parenchyma with striking upper lobe predominance.
+Pleuroparenchymal fibroelastosis (PPFE) is an underdiagnosed and misdiagnosed clinicopathological entity characterized by fibroelastosis of the pleura and subpleural lung parenchyma with striking upper lobe predominance.
 Multiple sporadic cases and case series have been reported from all over the globe [1-6].
-To the best of our knowledge, this is the third case of idiopathic pleuroparenchymal fibroelastosis (IPPFE) to be reported from our subcontinent and the second case for which the diagnosis was made antemortem.
-If not appropriately evaluated, it can be misdiagnosed as fibrotic Hypersensitivity-pneumonitis, pulmonary tuberculosis, or pulmonary tuberculosis complications [7].
-Here, we present a case of a 27-year-old male misdiagnosed with pulmonary tuberculosis and later found to have IPPFE.
+To the best of our knowledge, this is the third case of idiopathic PPFE (IPPFE) to be reported from our subcontinent and the second case for which the diagnosis was made ante-mortem.
+If not appropriately evaluated, it can be misdiagnosed as fibrotic hypersensitivity pneumonitis, pulmonary tuberculosis, or pulmonary tuberculosis complications [7].
+Here, we present a case of a 27year-old male misdiagnosed with pulmonary tuberculosis and later found to have IPPFE.